korpiq/datafaser-spec/README.md

 - A step without a selection nor production is valid, and all data just passes through it.
 (It may serve as, say, placeholder or comment.)

 Some methods will be specified for

 - using same data as input for multiple separate steps.
 - combining the results of multiple separate steps.

 ### Datafaser program runner

-Datafaser can be implemented in general-purpose languages (or perhaps one day in itself) as an interpreter, transpiler, or compiler.
-Interactive and visual interfaces may be created as well.
+Datafaser can be implemented as a set of libraries, server, or standalone utility program in general-purpose languages (or perhaps one day in itself) as an interpreter, transpiler, or compiler.
+Interactive or visual interfaces may be created on top of same libraries as well.

 Consider

 - streaming with possibility to optimize memory usage by tracking what data will no longer be used
 - ease and clarity of implementation to help adapting (each Datafaser release shall have a comprehensive test set)
 - efficiency classification of implementations to clarify tradeoffs

 ### Errors